oliprev/OP_COMP3000/README.md

 ## **Project vision**

 The aim of this project is to develop a multi-platform solution targeted at everyday users of technology who wish to improve their cybersecurity knowledge - specifically students.
-Seculearn also aims to prove that artificial intelligence can foster unique learning experiences when implemented correctly.
+SecuLearn also aims to prove that artificial intelligence can foster unique learning experiences when implemented correctly.

-Seculearn is designed to address the exponential increase in risk that comes from being online, which can lead to significant social, economic, and even political repercussions for individuals and organisations alike.
+SecuLearn is designed to address the exponential increase in risk that comes from being online, which can lead to significant social, economic, and even political repercussions for individuals and organisations alike.
 Users will also be able to develop a profound understanding of complex concepts that have historically been difficult to convey efficiently.

 The proposed solution will be a full-stack (MERN) web-based application.
 It will integrate with Google Gemini to provide practical, AI-driven content tailored to the users’ needs.
 There may also be scope for monetisation in the future through advertisements and subscriptions, as well as an offline version.

 It will follow an Agile approach, with sprints lasting two weeks each - culminating with a Scrum meeting with my supervisor at the end of each one.
-As well as this, I will use the Software Development Life Cycle (SDLC) framework to guide the implementation of Seculearn.
+As well as this, I will use the Software Development Life Cycle (SDLC) framework to guide the implementation of SecuLearn.

 This project seeks to deliver a challenging, yet engaging educational platform that not only sharpens cybersecurity skills but also offers companies and individuals a way to monitor and improve their overall online security toolkit.